Frequently Asked Questions

 If I am applying for a grant program that has an application deadline, when do I have to submit my application to meet the deadline?

 If mailed, a completed application package must be postmarked or placed with a commercial delivery service such as FedEx or UPS by the application deadline.
 If hand-delivered, it must arrive at the Golden LEAF office by 5 p.m. on the day of the application deadline.
 If submitted electronically, it must be submitted no later than 11:59 p.m.
 EST on the deadline date.
-See the guidelines for each program to determine whether e-mail or on-line applications are accepted.
+See the guidelines for each program to determine whether e-mail or on-line applications are accepted and if there is a specific time associated with the deadline.
 If the deadline falls on a weekend or federal holiday, the deadline will be the following business day.

 When are grant decisions made?